You need to enable JavaScript to run this app.

 Key dates for applications submissions

-Minor Grant applications are considered at each mid-month Council meetings.
+Minor Grant applications are considered at each mid-month Council meeting.

 Submission deadlineCouncil meeting date